astronomer/astro-docs/enterprise/next/03_install/01_aws/01_install-aws-standard.md

 $ kubectl create ns astronomer
 ```

-## 4. Configure SSL
+## Step 4: Configure SSL

 We recommend running Astronomer Enterprise on a dedicated domain (`BASEDOMAIN`) or subdomain (`astro.BASEDOMAIN`).

-As mentioned above, you'll need an SSL Certificate that covers the following subdomians:
+As mentioned above, you'll need a TLS Certificate that covers the following subdomians:

 ```
 BASEDOMAIN